Nitrogen narcosis: Prevention

 The most straightforward way to avoid nitrogen narcosis is for a diver to limit the depth of dives.
 The other main preventive measure is properly informed selection/choice of which gas to use for the particular dive under consideration.

 Since narcosis becomes more severe as depth increases, a diver keeping to shallower depths can avoid serious narcosis.
-Most recreational dive schools will only certify entry level divers to depths of 18 to 20 m, and at these depths narcosis does not present a significant risk.
+Most recreational training agencies will only certify entry level divers to depths of 18 to 20 m, and at these depths narcosis does not present a significant risk.
 Further training is normally required for certification up to 30 m on air, and this training should include a discussion of narcosis, its effects, and management.
 Some diver training agencies offer specialized training to prepare recreational divers to go to depths of 40 m, often consisting of further theory and some practice in deep dives under close supervision.
-Scuba organizations that train for diving beyond recreational depths, may forbid diving with gases that cause too much narcosis at depth in the average diver (such as the typical widely used nitrox mixtures suitable for most recreational diving), and strongly encourage the use of other breathing gas mixes containing helium in place of some or all of the nitrogen in air – such as trimix and heliox – because helium has no narcotic effect.
-The use of these gases forms part of technical diving and requires further training and certification.
+Scuba organizations that train for diving beyond recreational depths, may exclude diving with gases that cause too much narcosis at depth in the average diver (such as the typical widely used nitrox mixtures used for most recreational diving), and strongly encourage the use of other breathing gas mixes containing helium in place of some or all of the nitrogen in air – such as trimix and heliox – because helium has no narcotic effect.
+The use of these gases is considered to be technical diving and requires further training and certification.

 While the individual diver cannot predict exactly at what depth the onset of narcosis will occur on a given day, the first symptoms of narcosis for any given diver are often more predictable and personal.
 For example, one diver may have trouble with eye focus (close accommodation for middle-aged divers), another may experience feelings of euphoria, and another feelings of claustrophobia.
 Some divers report that they have hearing changes, and that the sound their exhaled bubbles make becomes different.
 Specialist training may help divers to identify these personal onset signs, which may then be used as a signal to ascend to avoid the narcosis, although severe narcosis may interfere with the judgement necessary to take preventive action.